voxpupuli/puppet-consul/README.md

 * `use_auth` {String} (false) When set to true, enable basic auth
 * `auth_pass` {String} The user for basic auth
 * `auth_user` {String} The password for basic auth
+* `cache_dir` {String} Directory that is to be used to store a on-system file cache, that is queries when consul is unavailable.

+### Failure scenario's
+The implementation keeps an in-memory cache to guard against consul trouble.
+If you want this cache to survive restarts of the puppet server then you should configure `cache_dir`.

 ## Limitations